 What is a private foundation?

 A private foundation is a tax-exempt charitable organization primarily established and funded by an individual, family, or corporation.
 Its core mission is to support charitable, educational, religious, or other philanthropic activities for the greater public good.
-Unlike public charities, private foundations typically refrain from directly operating their own charitable programs, though it is legally permissible.
-Instead, they generally allocate funds to operating charities like the American Red Cross or Habitat for Humanity in the form of grants.
-Foundations can provide grants to a wide range of organizations and causes, including public charities, educational institutions, research organizations, and other entities aligned with their mission.
+Unlike public charities, private foundations typically do not focus on directly operating their own charitable programs, though it is legally permissible.
+Private foundations are generally divided into two categories: operating foundations and non-operating foundations.
+Operating foundations directly engage in charitable activities, such as running a museum, conducting research, or providing direct services to communities.
+Non-operating foundations primarily focus on grant-making, distributing funds to other organizations to support charitable purposes.
 These grants may serve various purposes, such as program support, capital projects, scholarships, or general operating expenses.
-The focus on providing grants, coupled with variations in funding sources and governance, distinguishes private foundations from their public charity counterparts.
+This focus on grant-making, coupled with the nature of their funding sources and governance structures, distinguishes private foundations from their public charity counterparts.

 Funding and Establishment